 America's Service Commissions (ASC) is a nonpartisan, nonprofit organization representing and promoting state service commissions across the United States and territories.
 ASC is a peer network of governor-appointed commissioners and state service commission professional staff.
-They organize the annual Pacific-Southwest National Training Conference that Program Directors attend each year and provide the Member Assistance Program (MAP) that is required to be made available to members providing them with on-demand counseling services.
+They organize the annual National Training Conference that Program Directors attend each year and provide the Member Assistance Program (MAP) that all Operational subgrantees are required to budget for, providing members with on-demand counseling services.